LeaderPortfolio

 Early Life and Education

-Marc Jeffrey Rowan was born on August 19, 1962.
-He was raised on Long Island, New York, and later moved to Florida.
-Rowan's father worked in auto-leasing, while his mother was a teacher and concert pianist.
-His grandfather, Emanuel Stein, was an economics professor at New York University.
-Facing financial constraints after his father's death, Rowan was allowed by the University of Pennsylvania to complete his studies and pay whenever feasible.
+Marc Jeffrey Rowan was born in 1962 and raised on Long Island, New York, later moving to Hollywood, Florida.
+His father worked in auto-leasing, and his mother was a teacher and concert pianist.
+Rowan is of Jewish descent.

 Key Business Strategies